My shopping cart

 A: Bel-Art funnels are simple and inexpensive filters.
 Unfortunately, they have the following shortcomings:

-- The hopper is not made to be filled with solution, you must slowly add as you filter.
+The hopper is not made to be filled with a solution, you must slowly add as you filter.

-Q: Why is a trolley better than a Chinese Nutsche Vacuum Vilter?
+Q: Why is a trolley better than a Chinese Nutsche Vacuum Filter?

 A: A 30 Liter, 400mm Nutsche system seems to retail from $1500-2000 and has the same capacity of our 400mm $6650 unit.
-Unfortunately after shipping and the necessary pump, you are likely to spend $6-7,000 for one.
-In reality the capacity and throughput are about the same as our unit.
-Though some Chinese companies offer high quality products, many have quality issues with inferior glass and metals that rust.
+Unfortunately, after shipping and the necessary pump, you are likely to spend $6-7,000 for one.
+In reality, the capacity and throughput are about the same as our unit.
+Though some Chinese companies offer high-quality products, many have quality issues with inferior glass and metals that rust.
 If your glass breaks, how do you replace it?
-Will your manufacturer actually honor a warranty?
-Our trolley will not break, is made from high quality European components and we offer US service, support, and replacement parts.
+Will your manufacturer honor a warranty?
+Our trolley will not break, are made from top quality European components and we offer US service, support, and replacement parts.

 Q: How is a trolley better than a lenticular filter?

 A: Lenticular filters are pressurized filters where you must pump your solution into a closed canister.
 They excel in many industries and have specific applications where the filters inside capture particles inside the filter membrane, and not just on the filter surface area like a paper does.
 Removal of waxes is not recommended for this filter as the surface quickly clogs and and little waxes are actually collected inside the membranes.
 A lenticular filter is also very expensive, costing $15-20,000 for the filter alone with no pumps.
 The single use cartridges are also expensive, costing as much as $2,000.00 for a single cartridge.